itseugen/push_swap/README.md

 	For this project I use a own version of the Mergesort alghorithm.
 I cut the stack into multiple smaller chunks which I then push to stack B after another.
 I then push the largest element back to A before pushing everything back to A. Before printing out my operations I clean redundant operations (p. e. "rra" and "ra" afterwards).
 </p>

+## Input:
+The input has to be a valid integer, as per requirements, doubles are not tolerated.
+If any input is too big/small for an integer, a duplicate or not a number, the program will print "Error" to the console before exiting.
+If no number is given or the numbers are already sorted, the program will output nothing and exit.

 ---
 ## Installation and Usage
 1. Clone the repository: